 So what is this amazing routine?
 It’s a three-day-a-week program, and it boils down to push, legs, pull.
 That’s all you have to remember.

-It’s important to note that this is upper body push.
+Day one: Push It's important to note that this is upper body push.
 It’s all the exercises that involve pushing away from your upper body.
 Broken down in the simplest terms, it’s chest, shoulders and triceps.
 It can make for a pretty big workout, and I’ve found a way to make it more efficient to save time.

 It’s important to focus mostly on chest, because that also works the shoulders and triceps.
 I’d say it's about 70 percent chest, 20 percent shoulders and 10 percent triceps.
 If it seems like shoulders and triceps are getting the short end, remember that every single chest workout is also training the other two, so don’t fret.